Great Heathen Army: Aftermath

 By 896, the Viking army was all but defeated and no longer saw any reason to continue their attacks and dispersed to East Anglia and Northumbria.
 Those that were penniless found themselves ships and went south across the sea to the Seine.
-This influx of new settlers helped consolidate the ever-growing establishment of Danelaw.
 Anglo-Saxon England had been torn apart by the invading Great Heathen Army and the Vikings had control of northern and eastern England, while Alfred and his successors had defended their kingdom and remained in control of Wessex.

 Archaeological sites

 The stone church of St Wystan at Repton was, in the 9th century, the site of an Anglo-Saxon monastery and church.
 Excavations at the site between 1974 and 1988 found a D-shaped earthwork on the river bank, incorporated into the church.
 Burials of Viking type were made at the east end of the church, and an existing building was cut down and converted into the chamber of a burial mound that revealed the disarticulated remains of at least 249 people, with their long bones pointing towards the centre of the burial.
 A large stone coffin was found in the middle of the mass grave, but the remains of this body did not survive.
 A study of the skeletal remains revealed that at least 80% of the bodies were male, and were between the ages of 15 and 45.
 A variety of Viking artefacts were also found among the bones.

 Although initial radiocarbon dating suggested that the bodies had accumulated there over several centuries, in February 2018 a team from the University of Bristol announced that the remains could all be dated to the late 9th century, consistent with the time the army wintered in Derbyshire.
 They attributed the initial discrepancies to the high consumption of seafood by the Vikings.
 Because the carbon in the Earth's oceans is older than much of the carbon found by organisms on land, radiocarbon dating must be adjusted.
 This is called the marine reservoir effect.

 The nearby Heath Wood barrow cemetery contains about sixty cremations (rather than burials).
 Finds of cremation sites in the British Isles are very rare, and this one was probably also associated with the Great Heathen Army.